restarian/brace_document/docs/specification/unit_test_output.md

       * √ the npm run make_docs command

       * √ the npm run make_docs command

-  * using stop further progression methodology for dependencies in: findPath.js

-    * checking for dependencies..

-      * √ r_js in the system as a program

-      * √ git is available in the system as a program

-    * using the blank testing example directory -> test\example

-      * √ is able to create a git repository in the example directory if there is not one already

-      * with no flags set to the document_parser

-        * √ complains if the project root directory is not inside a git repository

-        * √ finds the correct path data for the project

-      * with the backup directory option used and verbose flag set

-        * √ finds the correct path data for the project

-        * √ finds the correct path data for the project without a directory argument and no projectLocation option set

-        * √ finds the correct path data for the project without a directory argument and the projectLocation option set

-        * √ complains if the backup directory is outside the repository

-        * √ does not complain if the initial document directory is outside the repository but a backup directory is inside the project root

   * Using stop further progression methodology for dependencies in: findStructure_directories.js